BFEdev/BFE.dev-solutions/quiz/6-arrow-function_en.md

 We can see that what it does is

 1. extract each parts, the MemberExpression and Arguments
-2. Evaluate and get value of MemberExpression
+2. evaluate and get value of MemberExpression
 3. get arguments from Arguments
 4. forward it to EvaluateCall